WhiteJRJ/WHITE-HAT-SILICON-VALLEY-/README.md

 How do you plan to make your game engaging?
 The whole game will be made up of three indiviual mini games with varying genres(i.e: side scroller in the first, puzzle game in the second, and runner game in the third.)

+NOTE: Full Game not completed.
+This is only the concept page made for github.
+Platforms may vary.